Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Andy Rose

 Thank you, Joe.
 And good morning, everyone.
 As Joe mentioned, the COVID-19 virus has led to unprecedented protectionary measures and is derailing a well-performing economy.
 Many states, including Ohio and Michigan, are implementing stay-at-home measures to control the spread of the virus.
-Because we manufacture or a part of a supply chain that makes products for use in healthcare, home and portable heating, construction, and critical transportation infrastructure, many of our businesses are considered essential businesses under these rules.
+Because we manufacture or are a part of a supply chain that makes products for use in healthcare, home and portable heating, construction, and critical transportation infrastructure, many of our businesses are considered essential businesses under these rules.

 Therefore, we will continue to operate in those locations based on customer demand levels and with our top priority continuing to be the safety of our people.
 We are working hard to serve our customers and our country by continuing to produce these important products as needed.